 12 bit

-One more thing about the quantity of "Operators": I think 4 Operators are more than enough for the so called "electronic music" - more Operators are mainly demanded when it comes to complex Preset Sounds in Pop Music.
-However, if it's about SysEx real-time modulation, the behavior of more Operators becomes far too complex due to their interconnection with each other, and this in turn tends to limit the way of manipulation.
+Finally a remark about the number of operators: I consider 4 Operators to be absolutely sufficient for the so-called "Electronic Music" - more Operators are mainly in demand when it comes to more complex Preset Sounds in Pop Music.
+But when it is about SysEx Real Time Modulation, the behavior of more Operators becomes too complex due to their interconnection with each other, which in turn rather leads to limitations in the manipulation.

 Partialtones of the 8 Waves